vithaluntold/accute1/replit.md

-### Overview
+# Overview
-Accute is an AI-native platform designed to automate accounting workflows for modern accounting firms.
-Its core purpose is to enhance efficiency, ensure compliance, and revolutionize the accounting industry by offering features such as multi-agent orchestration, a comprehensive template library, multi-provider AI support, and an AI agent marketplace.
-The platform aims to streamline accounting operations and capitalize on significant market potential with its AI-native solution.
+Accute is an AI-native platform for accounting firms, automating workflows to enhance efficiency and compliance.
+It features multi-agent orchestration, a comprehensive template library, multi-provider AI support, and an AI agent marketplace, aiming to revolutionize the accounting industry.

-### User Preferences
+# User Preferences
 - Prefer database-backed storage over in-memory
 - Enterprise-grade security is paramount
 - Multi-provider AI support essential